DOCUMENTARY

 Sofar Sounds effectively gave me my start as a photographer, letting me into their world to capture the small moments and fleeting images that create the tapestry of memory.It was a hard slog, often shooting in low light and then labouring over which photos to include and how to bring out the best in them, all before deadline.
 It seems a far cry from video and film-making and yet the similarities are manifold and striking.

-Freelance Producer/Director, Edit Producer and Video Editor.Known for the mid-length documentary 'Mimmo', a profile of Italian mayor Domenico Lucano, heralded as one of the world's 50 greatest leaders by Forbes magazine in 2016 for his pioneering refugee work and rejuvenating the struggling town of Riace.Producing credits at top British production houses including BBC Studios, ITN Productions, BriteSpark Films/Argonon and Channel 4 News.
-Writer and director of narrative shorts including 'Seduction', 'The Runner' and 'Beneath'.Extensive experience in research, development, field producing, shooting and editing for high-end TV output, corporate video, short-form and long-form content; photography and photo editing; working with top onscreen talent; scripting for TV, video and news; and researching and writing in-depth features and analysis for websites, newspapers and magazines.Experienced user of Adobe Premiere Pro, Avid Media Composer, Adobe Audition and Adobe Lightroom.
+Freelance Producer/Director and Video Editor.Known for the mid-length documentary 'Mimmo', a profile of Italian mayor Domenico Lucano, heralded as one of the world's 50 greatest leaders by Forbes magazine in 2016 for his pioneering refugee work and rejuvenating the struggling town of Riace.Producing credits at top British production houses including BBC Studios, ITN Productions, BriteSpark Films/Argonon and Channel 4 News.
+Writer and director of narrative shorts including 'Seduction', 'The Runner' and 'Beneath'.Extensive experience in research, development, field producing, shooting and editing for high-end TV output, corporate video, short-form and long-form content; photography and photo editing; working with top onscreen talent; scripting for TV, video and news; and researching and writing in-depth features and analysis for websites, newspapers and magazines.Experienced user of Avid Media Composer, Adobe Premiere Pro and Adobe Creative Suite.